The Last Kiss (album)

 The album was the final release on Roc-A-Fella Records by an artist other than Jay-Z or Kanye West.

-The first official single, "By My Side" featuring Ne-Yo was released on October 7, 2008 and the second single, "Can't Stop Me", which has peaked at #78 on the Billboard Hot Rap Tracks, was released on February 17, 2009.
-"Letter to B.I.G" was released as a promo single from the album and was also included on the soundtrack to the motion picture Notorious released on March 10, 2009.
-"Death Wish" was released as the third official single on March 24, 2009 and features Lil Wayne.
-The fourth and final single "Who's Real" was digitally released on May 5, 2009, released for airplay on June 9, 2009 and officially released on June 16, 2009.
-The album was given mixed to positive reviews from music critics.
+Its first single, "By My Side" featuring Ne-Yo was released on October 7, 2008, and peaked at number 16 on the Hot Rap Songs chart, while its second single, "Can't Stop Me" peaked at number 78 and was released on February 17, 2009.
+On March 10 of that year, "Letter to B.I.G" was released as a promotional single, and was also included on the soundtrack to the film Notorious.
+"Death Wish" was released as the third single on March 24, 2009, and features Lil Wayne.
+The fourth and final single, "Who's Real" was digitally released on May 5, 2009, released for airplay on June 9, 2009, and released on June 16, 2009, and features Swizz Beatz and OJ da Juiceman.
+The album received mixed to positive reviews from music critics.